 I used this strip of LED spotlights to backlight my little village.
 I chose this set because it was the perfect size (each light lines up with each building), has two settings, and is also battery powered.
 I’m a big fan of no cords!

 This set of buildings was inspired by the city of Amsterdam, but the puffy paint sort of adds the effect of a gingerbread house, doesn’t it?
-I think it’s quite charming.
-Maybe next year I will add a cathedral or a school! –Mandi
+I think it’s quite charming and I love that Christmas villages come in so many shapes and sizes (how cute are some of these?).
+Maybe next year I will add a cathedral or a school or just use some of these to get me started!
+We’ve got quite a bit of holiday decorating projects and tips so start browsing and get decorating! –Mandi

 Credits // Author and Photography: Mandi Johnson.
 Photos edited with Stella from the Signature Collection.